Women in the Vietnam War: Nurses

-Over 11 000 women served in the American military during the War, the majority of who were military trained, graduate nurses.
-Most were fresh out of college and had volunteered their service, while other, more experienced nurses were sent to Vietnam to assist in training many South Vietnamese women.
-The first group of US Army nurses arrived in Vietnam in 1956, and by 1973 nearly 5000 American women would be serving in Vietnam.
+Over 11,000 women served in the American military during the War, the majority of whom were military-trained, graduate nurses.
+Most were fresh out of college and had volunteered their service while other more experienced nurses were sent to Vietnam to assist in training many South Vietnamese women.
+The first group of US Army nurses arrived in Vietnam in 1956, and by 1973 nearly 5,000 American women would be serving in Vietnam.

 In addition to the Army nurses, there were some women who served as US Navy and US Air Force nurses.
 The first members of the Navy Nurse Corps arrived in Saigon in 1963, and were each awarded the Purple Heart after they were injured during the Christmas Eve 1964 Brinks Hotel bombing in Saigon.
-They were the first Americans females to be decorated with that award.
+They were the first American females to be decorated with that award.
 In 1966, sixteen Air Force nurses arrived in Vietnam.
-During the war, there were only nine women who served in a role other than as a nurse, including Lieutenant Elizabeth Wylie, who worked as a Commander of Naval Forces in the Vietnam Command Information Centre alongside Commander Elizabeth Barret who become the first female naval line officer to hold command in an official combat zone.
+During the war, there were only nine women who served in a role other than as a nurse, including Lieutenant Elizabeth Wylie, who worked as a Commander of Naval Forces in the Vietnam Command Information Center alongside Commander Elizabeth Barret who become the first female naval line officer to hold command in an official combat zone.

 Working conditions as a nurse were often hard, with many nurses working a minimum of 12 hours a day, six days a week, in field hospitals that had little air conditioning.
-With the use of helicopters to transport soldiers in and out of combat zones quickly, front line nurses often could only stabilise injured soldiers before sending them off to better equipped hospitals away from combat.
-Nurses also had to perform duties beyond just physical care – one nurse described "we didn’t just take care of their physical wounds.
+With the use of helicopters to transport soldiers in and out of combat zones quickly, front line nurses often could only stabilize injured soldiers before sending them off to better equipped hospitals away from combat.
+Nurses also had to perform duties beyond just physical care – one nurse described "we didn't just take care of their physical wounds.
 Any nurse who has served in any war zone would tell you that.
 We were their emotional support system.
 We were their mother, their wife, their girlfriend, their sister.
 You listened a lot, did a lot of hand-holding, comforting."